Jim Glaser: Biography

 The brother of country singers Chuck and Tompall Glaser, he performed as both a solo artist and alongside his two brothers in the group Tompall and the Glaser Brothers.
 His early career as a backup vocalist included a long stint with singer/songwriter Marty Robbins.
-Shortly before beginning his solo recording career he had two major hits as songwriter in 1964, the top 5 "What Does it Take" which was recorded by Skeeter Davis and the top 40 "Thanks a Lot for Tryin' Anyway" recorded by Liz Anderson and later covered in albums by Jan Howard and Connie Smith.
-His biggest songwriting success was "Woman, Woman" a number 4 pop hit recorded by Gary Puckett & The Union Gap in 1967, and charting again for Glaser himself in 1975.
+Shortly before beginning his solo recording career, he had two major hits as songwriter in 1964, the top-five "What Does It Take", which was recorded by Skeeter Davis and the top-40 "Thanks a Lot for Tryin' Anyway" recorded by Liz Anderson and later covered in albums by Jan Howard and Connie Smith.
+His biggest songwriting success was "Woman, Woman" a number-four pop hit recorded by Gary Puckett & The Union Gap in 1967, and charting again for Glaser himself in 1975.

-As a solo artist, Jim Glaser recorded four studio albums, and charted several singles on the Hot Country Songs charts, including the Number One hit "You're Gettin' to Me Again".
-Out of his three brothers, he was the only one to have a Number One hit.
+As a solo artist, Jim Glaser recorded four studio albums, and charted several singles on the Hot Country Songs charts, including the number-one hit "You're Gettin' to Me Again".
+Of the three brothers, he was the only one to have a number-one hit.
 He was selected by the Academy of Country Music as Best New Male Vocalist in 1984.
-In 1979 he recorded the first version of the song "Who Were You Thinkin' Of," which he co-wrote with Cathie Pelletier and Paul Gauvin; it was later recorded by The Texas Tornados, among others.
+In 1979, he recorded the first version of the song "Who Were You Thinkin' Of," which he co-wrote with Cathie Pelletier and Paul Gauvin; it was later recorded by the Texas Tornados, among others.

 Glaser died of a heart attack on April 6, 2019, at the age of 81.